-The Boogaloo meme presents a real challenge to social media content moderators, because of how loose the ideology is.
-On one end, you have white nationalists and violent “accelerationists” who are plotting large-scale violence with the hope of starting a civil war — even a “race war.”
+The boogaloo meme presents a real challenge to social media content moderators, because of the loose ideology: On one end, you have white nationalists and violent “accelerationists” who are plotting large-scale violence with the hope of starting a civil war — even a “race war.”
 On the other end, you have Libertarian shitposters who think that the boogaloo aesthetic is cool and funny.

 On social media, they’re speaking the same language, using the same hashtags, and sharing the same memes.

-The Boogaloo movement recently gained national notoriety when armed Boogaloo Bois began showing up to anti police brutality protests across the country.
+The boogaloo movement recently gained national notoriety when armed Boogaloo Bois began showing up to anti-police brutality protests across the country.
 They’d tried to position themselves as allies to Black Lives Matter due to their shared opposition to law enforcement.
 But Boogaloo Bois generally reject the fact that police brutality disproportionately impacts communities of color.
-Their issue with law enforcement is rooted in deadly standoffs between federal agents and armed anti-government extremists, like in Waco or Ruby Ridge.
+Their issue with law enforcement is rooted in deadly standoffs between federal agents and armed anti-government extremists, like in Waco and Ruby Ridge.

 Some of the Boogaloo Bois who showed up to protests said they were just there to defend black protesters from police.
 But others were thirsting for a violent encounter with law enforcement — one so big that it could spark a second civil war.
 For example, three Boogaloo Bois are facing federal charges after they allegedly brought explosives to a protest in Las Vegas and planned to throw them into the crowd of protesters to sow chaos and confusion.

 Similarly, an Air Force sergeant who referenced the boogaloo movement on social media has been charged with killing a sheriff’s deputy plus other crimes.
 During his crime spree, he allegedly wrote “boogaloo” in blood on the hood of a white car.
 And a New York congressman has asked the Department of Homeland Security to produce a national security threat assessment on the boogaloo ideology.